patelvivekdev/turso-vector-search/README.md

 ## Turso Vector Search

-This is a simple RAG example of how to use the Turso Vector Search API with Drizzle ORM and Mistral AI | Google AI.
+This is a simple RAG example of how to use the Turso Vector Search API with Drizzle ORM Google AI.

 ![Turso](./public/turso-vector-search.webp)